Find out about the Fast Stream and the Civil Service by joining the internship that 98% of previous interns would recommend.

 The support you get includes:

 Your internship starts with a welcome reception.
-You'll get the opportunity to hear high-profile inspirational speakers and find out how to make the most of your placement.
+You'll get the opportunity to hear from high-profile inspirational speakers and find out how to make the most of your placement.

 'Fast Pass' appraisal of your performance throughout the scheme aims to streamline your progression through the Fast Stream selection process.
 Your Fast Streamer mentor will be there to offer you support and guidance.